igormironchik/md-pdf/tests/md_benchmark/README.md

 # Why don't I use `md4c` for Markdown parsing?

-`md4c` doesn't support footnotes, that `md-pdf` renders.
+`md4c` doesn't separate footnotes from its definitions, that is needed for `md-pdf` render.
 Ok, I don't support tasks lists, `LaTeX` math expressions yet.
 But this is because I don't need it yet.
 If you need something that is not implemented yet - just create an issue.
-Thanks.
+`md4c` is oriented on HTML output, whereas I need a paginated printing.